Saturday, December 29, 2007

 Ink: Palette Noir black, Cool Caribbean, Night of Navy, VersaMark

-Cool Caribbean, Night of Navy, Whisper White, Glossy White
+Paper: Cool Caribbean, Night of Navy, Whisper White, Glossy White

 Accessories: retired Flirty Ribbon Originals (ric rac), Clear Embossing Powder